Magnetization process and ordering of the $S=1/2$ pyrochlore magnet in a field

-\emph{Properties of the $\tfrac{1}{2}$ plateau.--- } We turn to the correlations of the $\tfrac{1}{2}$ plateau.
+\emph{Properties of the ${1}/{2}$ plateau.--- } We turn to the correlations of the ${1}/{2}$ plateau.
 We focus on the largest cluster, where finite-size effects due to short loops winding across periodic boundaries are suppressed.
 Nonetheless, we include results for smaller clusters for finite-size extrapolations, as in the preceding analysis.
-Indeed, while the 32-site cluster develops a uniform magnetization throughout the lattice with $\bra{\psi_0}S^z_i\ket{\psi_0} \equiv0.25$, larger clusters exhibit a more complex pattern, stabilizing inequivalent spins with differing polarisation.
-These are arranged so as to discard the rotational symmetry of the pyrochlore lattice, in favour of selecting a preferred $[111]$ axis.
-The planes perpendicular to this axis are alternating triangular and kagome planes, containing 1/4 and 3/4 of the spins, shown in red and green in Fig.~\ref{fig:magnetization}, respectively: each tetrahedron contributes a 'base triangle' to the kagome, and its apex spin to the triangular, plane.
+Indeed, while the 32 site cluster develops a uniform magnetization throughout the lattice with $\bra{\psi_0}S^z_i\ket{\psi_0} \equiv0.25$, larger clusters exhibit a more complex pattern, stabilizing inequivalent spins with differing polarization. {These are arranged with respect to one of the four rotational axes defined within each tetrahedron}.
+The planes perpendicular to this axis are alternating triangular and kagom\'{e} planes, containing 1/4 and 3/4 of the spins, shown in red and green in Fig.~\ref{fig:magnetization}, respectively: each tetrahedron contributes a 'base triangle' to the kagom\'{e}, and its apex spin to the triangular, plane.

-The kagome spins (A sites in Tab. \ref{tab:averaged_onsite}) acquire a polarisation along the field, while the triangular spins (B sites) are polarised {\it in the opposite direction} in our clusters of size 64, 108 and 128.
+The kagom\'{e} spins (A sites in Tab. \ref{tab:averaged_onsite}) acquire a polarization along the field, while the triangular spins (B sites) are polarised {\it in the opposite direction} in our clusters of size 64, 108 and 128.
 Fig. \ref{fig:magnetization} shows the onsite magnetization pattern $\bra{\psi_0} S_i^z \ket{\psi_0}$ in a cubic unit cell for the clusters of size 108 and 128, along with a list for different clusters in Tab. \ref{tab:averaged_onsite}.
-While the largest cluster with $128$ sites develops this pattern perfectly, smaller clusters can exhibit defects in the form of lines with small onsite magnetization passing through kagome planes, which we attribute to the existence of short resonant loops across the periodic boundaries in these clusters.
+While the largest cluster with $128$ sites develops this pattern perfectly, smaller clusters can exhibit defects in the form of lines with small onsite magnetization passing through kagom\'{e} planes, which we attribute to the existence of short resonant loops across the periodic boundaries in these clusters.
 The number of such defective sites is listed in the caption of Tab. \ref{tab:averaged_onsite} and vanishes for the 128 cluster.